Hematopoietic stem cell transplantation

-It is most often performed for patients with certain cancers of the blood or bone marrow, such as multiple myeloma or leukemia.
-In these cases, the recipient's immune system is usually destroyed with radiation or chemotherapy before the transplantation.
+It is most often performed for patients with certain cancers of the blood or bone marrow, such as multiple myeloma, leukemia, some types of lymphoma and immune deficiencies.
+In these cases, the recipient's immune system is usually suppressed with radiation or chemotherapy before the transplantation.
 Infection and graft-versus-host disease are major complications of allogeneic HSCT.

 HSCT remains a dangerous procedure with many possible complications; it is reserved for patients with life-threatening diseases.
 As survival following the procedure has increased, its use has expanded beyond cancer to autoimmune diseases and hereditary skeletal dysplasias, notably malignant infantile osteopetrosis and mucopolysaccharidosis.

 Medical uses

 Indications

 Indications for stem-cell transplantation are: